-Collective bargaining is central to the work we do as a Federation.
-We know that the need to strengthen language, benefits and compensation within our collective agreements is great.
+Our collective agreements are the centerpiece of our work as a Federation.
+We know that there are compelling needs within every local to secure new agreements that strengthen contract language, benefits and compensation in ways that protect and benefit our members.
 We also know that post-secondary employers are looking for ways to limit the effectiveness of our agreements.
-Achieving success in the 2010 round of bargaining will require effective mobilization within the ranks of our membership, as well as a more co-ordinated approach to bargaining across the entire provincial public sector.
+Achieving success in this current round of bargaining will require effective mobilization within the ranks of our membership, as well as a more co-ordinated approach to bargaining across the entire provincial public sector.